AppFair/appfair.github.io/index.md

 Notably, you should not make changes to the template file `Sources/App/AppMai.swift` (where modifications are explicitly prohibited), nor should you make major changes to the Xcode project files (since any changes will be ignored by the `integrate` build process).

 When a failure occurs in the `integrate-release` phases, you will typically get an e-mail (contingent on your GitHub notification settings).
-The first place you should look is at the log for the [/appfair/App/actions](https://github.com/appfair/App/actions) that corresponds to your PR (which you should title with your App's identifier).
+The first place you should look is at the log for the [/appfair/App/actions](https://github.com/appfair/App/actions) that corresponds to your pull request.
 The log will identify most common issues, such as an invalid license or e-mail address.

 You can also perform validation of your app by running the `fairtool` yourself.